 It is the intent that letter grades will be primarily based on the student's ability to demonstrate mastery of the material presented in lecture and covered by labs, with no fixed quota of letter grades.
 If every student masters the material, then every student will get an A (although that is unlikely to happen).

 Due dates and times for assignments are firm.
 Extensions will not be given unless Carnegie Mellon is officially closed on the day of the due date.
 You should account for the possibility of problems such as typical facility disruptions, network outages to your off-campus residence, malfunctioning lab hardware, dead CPU modules, compiler bugs, getting a cold, and travel obligations when planning your time, since these are normal and expected occurrances.
 (All these things happen in the real world too.)
 No scores will be dropped and no deadline extensions will be given, because (except for exams) you can simply complete work early if necessary.
 The exam dates are announced at the start of the semester, and we expect you to attend.
-A note from the office of the Dean of Student Affairs is required for any deviation from standard exam times, extensions of deadlines, or any grading accommodations.
-If you are too sick to complete work or attend scheduled class functions, an excuse signed by your primary care provider, Health Services, or the office of the Dean of Students will normally be required to grant extensions or other accommodation.
+A note from the office of the Dean of Student Affairs or your ECE academic advisor (not your faculty advisor) is required for any deviation from standard exam times, extensions of deadlines, or any grading accommodations.
+If you are too sick to complete work or attend scheduled class functions, an excuse signed by your primary care provider, Health Services, or other university official will normally be required to grant extensions or other accommodation.

 Students will be expected to bring a working writing implement (pen; pencil) to all exams and labs.
 Spare writing implements will not be available.
 Students are not allowed to share anything during exams (information, physical objects, or even significant glances).
 No calculators are permitted during exams.
-Devices with the ability to communicate (e.g., Bluetooth, WiFi, cell phone, texting, infrared data transfer) are strictly prohibited during exams and must be TURNED OFF during the exam.
+Anything with an on/off switch, and especially devices with the ability to communicate (e.g., Bluetooth, WiFi, cell phone, texting, infrared data transfer) are strictly prohibited during exams and must be TURNED OFF during the exam.
 If you can't turn it off, don't bring it with you.

 Please make sure assignments are legible.
 Graphing can be done by hand if desired, but must be to scale on graph paper (hand sketches on un-gridded paper are not acceptable).
 Concise answers are prefered over long rambling essays.
 In many cases there will be a stated word limit on answers (e.g., "10 words or fewer"); answers not conforming to the word limit will be marked as incorrect.
 Full and complete sentences are not required when conforming to word count limits.
 Phrases or bullet point format answers are OK.
 The ability to express yourself clearly and concisely is a critical engineering skill -- let's get started on that one now.